 My first Artificial Intelligence project.

 I’ve had the idea for Project Leroy for some time.
 The pandemic has provided the time.
 The inspiration came from my Grandfather Leroy.
 He and my Grandmother loved birds.
-I remember visiting Grandma and Grandpa’s house seeing bird watching books by the window.
-Just outside were collection of different feeders.
+I remember visiting Grandma and Grandpa’s house and seeing bird-watching books by the window.
+Just outside was a collection of different feeders.
 They also enjoyed cuckoo clocks.
-They had one in their home to sang a different song every hour.
+They had one in their home that sang a different song every hour.

 Project Leroy is applying Artificial Intelligence to bird watching.
-The goal is to be able to indentify any bird species that comes to the feeder.
+The goal is to be able to identify any bird species that comes to the feeder.

 Raspberry Pi 3, Google Coral, Camera Module